mganahl/PyTeN/README.md

 python TDVP.py
 ```
 to do the evolution.

+The above examples-scripts are commented to explain the individual steps and help you to get started with new models.
 ### Prerequisites

 You need an numpy and scipy installation.
 To run the test cases, you additionally need the cython compiler installed on your OS (see below)